-3Reinhart and Reinhart (2009) describe reserve accumulation less the current account balance as "the best indicator of capital flows," but ultimately use the current account balance in order to lengthen the period covered by their analysis.
+3 Reinhart and Reinhart (2009) describe reserve accumulation less the current account balance as "the best indicator of capital flows," but ultimately use the current account balance in order to lengthen the period covered by their analysis.
 In excluding changes in reserves from our net capital inflows measure, our approach is similar to that of Ghosh et al. (2014), who also subtract government borrowing from official sources.

-4Specifically, the capital inflows are measured in current US dollars and then normalized by the trend component of GDP in current US dollars.
+4 Specifically, the capital inflows are measured in current US dollars and then normalized by GDP in current US dollars.

-$^{^{5}}$ Chapter 2 of Obstfeld and Rogoff (1996) provides a textbook treatment on the role of capital flows in the neoclassical growth model.
+5 Chapter 2 of Obstfeld and Rogoff (1996) provides a textbook treatment on the role of capital flows in the neoclassical growth model.